The Hottie and the Nottie: Box office

 Opening on February 8, 2008, The Hottie and the Nottie grossed $9,000 on opening day, and it went on to earn $27,696 on its opening weekend, each theater averaging $249.
 The Houston Chronicle determined that, based on average ticket prices, this represented an average of 35 people per theatre on its opening weekend, or an average of five per showing.
 In the end, the film grossed $1,596,232 worldwide, making the film a gigantic financial disaster.

 For its release in the United Kingdom, the film was advertised as "The Number One Film", with small print revealing its being number 1 on the Internet Movie Database's Bottom 100.
 The film opened at number 32 and grossed $34,231 in 28 theaters in the UK.

-The U.K. failure of the movie alongside with the U.S. failure of Doogal led to its UK distributor of the movie Pathé giving up UK distribution rights in 2009 and having Warner Bros. and 20th Century Fox distribute Pathe's films theatrically in the UK, after both the American failure of Doogal and the British failure of The Hottie and the Nottie, with two of their films Chatroom and Dead Man Running being transferred to the now defunct Revolver Entertainment and The Illusionist in 2010 being their last standalone distributor film to date.